thabisokgare/thabisokgare/README.md

 Metaverse Explorer

 A proof-of-concept project that allows users to navigate virtual worlds.
-Focused on UX without relying on backend or 3D assets.
+We are focused on UX without relying on the backend or 3D assets.
-Custom ERP Reporting Tool (Concept)

-Integrated ERP system prototype for generating financial and managerial reports.
-*[Include any additional C# or personal software projects here to showcase your focus on development]

 Check out more of my work on my GitHub profile!